TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

           - '{{ packet_code }}'
 ```
 ##### Scripts for constructing the ir packet
-As I said before, my ac unit supports 2 mode, 4 fan levels and 17 possible degrees.</br>
+As I said before, my ac unit supports 2 modes, 4 fan levels and 17 possible degrees.</br>
-Create 8 scripts based on *mode+fan* each script contains thier designated 17 possible packets for the *mode+fan+chossen temperature*.</br>
+Create 8 scripts based on *mode+fan* each script contains their own 17 possible packets for the *mode+fan+chossen temperature*.</br>
-Based on the value the scripts recives with incoming parameter named *selected_temp*, the script will call the *send packets to broadlink script* setting the corrent ir code in the outgoing *packet_code* paramter.
-You need to copy your pre-obtained ir packets within the deisganted *if* statement in the correct script:</br>
+Based on the value the scripts receive with the incoming parameter named *selected_temp*, the script will call the former script setting the correct ir code in the outgoing *packet_code* parameter.
+You need to copy your pre-obtained ir packets within the designated *if* statement in the correct script:</br>
 ###### Mode: COOL + Fan: LOW
 ```yaml
 living_room_ac_cool_low_script: